plosslaw/magicians-red/README.md

 A ReactJS App that guesses the permutation of a black box list of distinct items

 Don't know what that means?
-Head over to ~~https://magicians-red.herokuapp.com/~~ and give it a try (Heroku no longer provides free web dynos, will be looking for alternative hosting sites. https://blog.heroku.com/next-chapter)
+Head over to https://plosslaw.github.io/magicians-red and give it a try

 ## Build and Run